Sheinxy/Advent-Of-Code/2024/Day_19/README.md

 While this type of memoization is not the fastest (a `Set` or `Map` would likely be more efficient), I find it quite elegant.

+One thing that make it slower than using a `Map`, I believe, is that the memoization only works for one to isPatternMem.
+Using a `Map` it would be easier to keep the memoization cache updated between successive calls.
+I am not quite sure that this is actually the case though, as I am not yet familiar with how fixpoint-memoization works.
+I'll try to improve my understanding on it, as well as my solution.

 ```shell
 ➜  Day_19 git:(main) ✗ ghc -package memoize -O2 Day_19.hs
 Loaded package environment from /Users/sheinxy/.ghc/x86_64-darwin-8.8.4/environments/default